PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 The idea behind the **Localized Labels** table isn’t all that complicated.
-It builds on the idea that Power BI supports metadata translations for specific types of dataset objects including measure.
+It builds on the idea that Power BI supports metadata translations for specific types of dataset objects including measures.
-When you add a report label with Translations Builder, the tool automatically adds a new measure to the Localized Labels table behind the scenes.
+When you add a report label with Translations Builder, the tool automatically adds a new measure to the **Localized Labels** table behind the scenes.
 Once a measure has been created for each report label, Power BI can store and manage its translations in the exact same fashion that it does for metadata translations.
 In fact, the **Localized Labels** table strategy uses metadata translations to implement report label translations.

 Translations Builder provides a convenient command to create the **Localized Labels** table.
 There are also other commands to add a